â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Clarification request fee

-The fee for applying for a Clarification in respect of a single tax is AED 1,500 per application.
-If the Clarification request relates to more than one tax, the fee is AED 2,250 per application.
-These fees are non-refundable, except for the cases listed in FTA Decision No. 5 (see paragraph 5.1 in this regard).
+The fee for applying for a Clarification in respect of a single Tax is AED 1,500 per application.
+If the Clarification request relates to more than one Tax, the fee is AED 2,250 per application.[7]
+These fees are non-refundable, except for the cases listed in FTA Decision No. 5 of 2024 (see section 6.16.1[G1] in this regard).
 The fees can only be paid via the EmaraTax portal using a valid bank card.

 Submitting the Clarification request

 The Applicant can save draft versions of the request.
-However, the request must be submitted within 40 business days from the date the Applicant initiated the request mechanism on EmaraTax, otherwise the request will be closed.
+However, the request must be submitted within 40 Business Days from the date the Applicant initiated the Clarification request on EmaraTax, otherwise the request will be closed.

 Once the request is submitted and the relevant fee is paid, a unique Clarification request refence number will be issued.
-This reference number as well as the relevant TRN should be reflected in all correspondence with the FTA relating to the specific Clarification request.
+This reference number as well as the relevant TRN, if applicable, should be reflected in all correspondence with the FTA relating to the specific Clarification request.

 Withdrawal of a Clarification request